 Making events more accessible

-Making major and community events more accessible for everyone is part of the NSW Government’s commitment to better service delivery.
+Making major and community events more accessible and inclusive for everyone is part of the NSW Government’s commitment to better service delivery.

-The Government’s Event Access and Inclusion Project (EAIP) focuses on the needs and priorities of people with disability and those with reduced access to venues and events.
+The Government’s Event Access and Inclusion initiatives focuses on the needs and priorities of people with disability and those with reduced access to venues and events.

-The Government’s EAIP is looking at ways to better meet the needs and priorities of people with disability.
-It also recognises that access to venues and events may present challenges or barriers to participation for many sections of the community.
+These accessibility and inclusion initiatives identity better ways to meet the needs and priorities of people with disability through the process of feedback and ongoing consultation.
+It also recognises that access to venues and events may present challenges or barriers to participation for many sections of the community and a holistic approach is required to embed best practice.

 The Government is encouraging major event stakeholders to work together to mobilise existing resources, share knowledge and best practice strategies, and identify major gaps in current practices.